-As the entitlement grantee for the CDBG, HOME, ESG, and HOPWA programs, the City of Riverside Community & Economic Development Department (CEDD) is the lead agency for the development of this five-year consolidated plan as well as the Annual Action Plan that outlines the proposed activities and expenditures under these programs.
-The CEDD will also act as one of several public and private agencies that will administer programs and activities under the plan.
-During this ConPlan period, the CEDD will also work with other agencies and organizations that will assist in the administration of the Consolidated Plan programs.
+As the entitlement grantee for the CDBG, HOME, ESG, and HOPWA programs, the City of Riverside Community & Economic Development Department (CEDD) is the lead agency for the development of this five-year Consolidated Plan as well as the Annual Action Plan that outline the proposed activities and expenditures under these programs.
+The CEDD will also act as one of several public and private agencies that will administer programs and activities under the Action Plan.
+During this Consolidated Plan period, the CEDD will also work with other agencies and organizations that will assist in the administration of the Consolidated Plan programs.

 The City of Riverside has embraced a process for the development of this Action Plan that included broad participation from the community.
-At each step in the process, care has been taken to ensure that low-and-moderate-income residents, members of minority groups, agencies involved in the provision of services to these populations, and others who are directly impacted by the programs and projects supported by the Consolidated Plan programs have been actively involved.
-The Community & Economic Development Department staff conducted extensive outreach to engage a wide range of agencies, groups, organizations, and residents in the process of developing the 2020-2024 Five-Year Consolidated Plan and the 2020-2021 One-Year Action Plan.
+At each step in the process care has been taken to ensure that low-and-moderate-income residents, member of minority groups, agencies involved in the provision of services to these populations, and others who are directly impacted by the programs and projects supported by the Consolidated Plan programs have been actively involved.
+The Community & Economic Development Department staff conducted extensive outreach to engage a wide range of agencies, groups, organizations, and residents in the process of developing the 2020-2024 Five-Year Consolidated Plan and the 2021/2022 One-Year Action Plan.
 This process included widespread public participation and input through postcards, workshops, community meetings, and public hearings.
-The following is the Funding Application and Citizen Participation process:
+The following is the Funding Application and Citizen Participation schedule.

-- Community Meeting Notices mailed to all Riverside households - Community Meeting Advertisement published in The Press-Enterprise - Six Community Meetings held to gather public input on funding priorities for FY 2021-2021 - Public Notice-CDBG Funding Availability published in The Press-Enterprise

-• Letters sent to over 150 community-based organizations and agencies inviting CDBG funding proposals for FY 2020-2021

-• 2020-2021 CDBG and ESG Funding Applications made available electronically via the City website, email, mail, or hard copy pick up at City Hall

-• CDBG Application Workshop conducted for all interested parties

-• Application Deadline for submission of CDBG funding proposals from community-based organizations and agencies

-• "Notice of Public Hearing and Public Comment Period" on the draft Annual Action Plan published in Press-Enterprise.
-Draft Annual Action Plan with funding recommendations made available for public review

-• Public Hearing to solicit community input regarding Annual Action Plan and funding recommendations and approval by City Council

-5. Summary of public comments
+- Virtual Community Meeting Notices mailed to all Riverside households - Community Meeting Advertisement published in the Press Enterprise - Seven Virtual Community Meetings held online (one for each of the 7 Council Wards) to gather public input on funding priorities for Fiscal Year 2021/2022 - Letters sent to over 150 community-based organizations and agencies inviting CDBG funding proposals for Fiscal Year 2021/2022 - 2021/2022 CDBG Funding Applications made available electronically via the City website, e- mail, and U.S. mail - Public Notice-CDBG Funding Availability - Virtual CDBG Application Workshop conducted for all interested parties - Application Deadline for submission of CDBG funding proposals from community-based organizations and agencies - "Notice of Public Hearing and Public Comment Period" on draft Action Plan published in Press Enterprise.
+Draft Action Plan with funding recommendations made available for public review - Public Hearing to solicit community input regarding Action Plan and Funding Recommendations and Approval by Council - 5.
+Summary of public comments

-This could be a brief narrative summary or reference an attached document from the Citizen Participation section of the Con Plan.

-A public hearing will be held on June 2, 2020, at the regular City Council meeting.
+A Virtual public hearing was held on June 1, 2021 at the regular City Council meeting. \Any comments received at that time will be incorporated in the final 2021-2022 Annual Action Plan.

-The attached comments were received by the public regarding the 2020-2021 HUD Annual Action Plan and funding recommendations: